The Infection

 The Infection is the fifth studio album by American heavy metal band Chimaira.
-Released in the US on April 20, 2009 and worldwide on April 24, it reached position 30 on the Billboard 200 charts on its first week of release, selling around 15,000 copies.
+Released in the US on April 20, 2009, and worldwide on April 24, it reached position 30 on the Billboard 200 charts on its first week of release, selling around 15,000 copies.
 This was improvement from the previous album's debut at No. 42.
-It is also their last album to feature long time bassist Jim Lamarca, drummer Andols Herrick, as well as longtime keyboard player Chris Spicuzza.
+It is also their third album featuring the classic lineup and the last album to feature long time bassist Jim Lamarca, drummer Andols Herrick, as well as longtime keyboard player Chris Spicuzza.

 Promotion

 Within the order of promoting the album, the band revealed a track name from the album and a piece of the album cover on the main page of their website approximately every other day.
 The final track and entire cover were revealed on February 12, 2009.
 "Secrets of the Dead" was released as a single on iTunes March 3, 2009 and was first played for the public at their Chimaira Christmas show in Cleveland, Ohio.
-The song "Destroy and Dominate" was played live for the first time on Friday, March 6, 2009 at the Dubai Desert Rock Festival 2009.
-"Destroy and Dominate" was released for free on Chimaira's official Twitter profile on March 16, 2009 for one hour only.
-On April 16, 2009 Chimaira released the first nine tracks of The Infection on their MySpace profile for listening.
+The song "Destroy and Dominate" was played live for the first time on Friday, March 6, 2009, at the Dubai Desert Rock Festival 2009.
+"Destroy and Dominate" was released for free on Chimaira's official Twitter profile on March 16, 2009, for one hour only.
+On April 16, 2009, Chimaira released the first nine tracks of The Infection on their MySpace profile for listening.
 The song, "On Broken Glass" is available as downloadable content for Guitar Hero World Tour.